A Night in Provence by Robin Hawdon

 - All are in their late thirties/early forties.

 The main living area of a traditional affluent holiday home in the South of France.
-Wide open-plan space.
-On the forestage a terrace running the full width of the stage.
+Wide open-plan space with small kitchen area to one side.
+On the forestage a terrace running the full width of the stage, with patio furniture.
 Light and shade and Provencal colours everywhere.

 “An overcrowded French holiday villa makes for a houseful of laughs… Robin Hawdon keeps the sexual frisson simmering in one of the Mill’s unqualified successes…” – Reading Evening Post